maxime-tournier/maxime-tournier.github.com/notes/cps.md

     cps f (f => cps e (e => f e (kappa ????)))
 ```

-Here again, the result of function application `f e` is not known until runtime,
+Here again, we need to pass a continuation to the function application
+`f e` which will accept the application result.
+Again, we introduce a
-so we introduce a dynamic continuation to name the result `r`, and apply `kappa`
+dynamic continuation to name this result `r`, and continue with
-to it:
+`kappa`:

 > ```
 cps ({f; e}: app) kappa =